ErikBjare/KnowTree/README.md

  - Topics/Concepts (goals?)
    - Can belong to one or more fields of knowledge.
    - Essentially what you want to learn.
+   - [This PDF](https://worldview.unc.edu/files/2013/07/Getting-the-Big-Idea-Handout.pdf) contains some information about the "concept-topic divide".
  - Learning resources
    - Can supply knowledge about one or more topics/concepts
    - Examples: